RoboticsLabURJC/2020-tfg-alvaro-martin/docs/_posts/2020-11-01-previous-weeks-1.md

 After learning basics about how can we implement Neural Networks to predict object in the next frames of a video recording we need to understand how can we train this kind of Networks.

-For that, Nuria created a datashet generator that we can use for create linear, parabolic or sinusoidal, defined the height and the weight of the image/frame, color of the point (for raw iamges)
+For that, Nuria created a dataset generator that we can use for create linear, parabolic or sinusoidal, defined the height and the weight of the image/frame, color of the point (for raw iamges)

 First we are going to explain the differences between raw and modeled: